• Skip to primary navigation

 The most well-known benefit of rosehips is that it strengthens immune system as it is a a stock of vitamin C, about 40 times more than citrus fruits.
 So rosehip tea is mostly consumed as a natural protection against the flu.

 Its benefits are not limited to this.
-Also, rosehips are one of those foods that are a good source of antioxidants, so they might be helpful against chronic diseases and cancer.
+Also, rosehips are one of those foods that are a good source of antioxidants, so they might be helpful against chronic diseases.

 The recipe is quite easy.
 You can use fresh or dried rosehips to make this tea.